 Although Cyber Monday encourages online shopping, 47% of American adults still prefer shopping in store, according to a recent Coldwell Banker Commercial Affiliates survey.
 To help lure more customers, many brick-and-mortar locations are now adding high-tech concepts, including virtual and augmented reality, geo-tracking, and more.

 This technology is great, but it also needs to be secure.
 A Ponemon Institute Survey sponsored by Arbor Networks found it takes an average of 197 days for digital threats to be identified in the retail industry.
 Cybersecurity is a 0-day environment, and a breach that isn’t identified for 6 months can be devastating for any business.

 Even something as simple as offering free Wi-Fi to customers can compromise your store’s network if not properly encrypted.
-A KRACK WPA2 Wi-Fi vulnerability was made public in October 2017, and you can bet bad actors will be trying to exploit the plethora of WPA2-secured Wi-Fi networks.
 Make sure you update your Wi-Fi router to protect it from this crippling vulnerability.